 Students who are not entitled to a refund as described above may petition the university for a refund demonstrating exceptional circumstances and the Chief Financial Officer of the university or designee may authorize a refund if he or she determines that the fees and tuition were not earned by the university.
-All students must apply for an exception to fees charged through the University Fee Appeal is located on the home page of www.csusm.edu/sfs
+All students must apply for an exception to fees charged through the University Fee Appeal form.

-For the fasted most secure refunding please sign up for direct deposit in your online student center.
-If you do not sign up for direct deposit a refund check will be mailed to the address on file with the Office of Registration and Records (please check/update your address in your online student services center through MyCSUSM).
+For the fastest, most secure refunding, please sign up for direct deposit in your online student center.
+If you do not sign up for direct deposit a refund check will be mailed to the address on file with the Office of the Registrar (please check/update your address in your online student services center through MyCSUSM).
 If payment was made by a credit card, the refund will be applied to the credit card from which payment was made.
 To set up direct deposit, you need to have an active bank account, your routing number and your account number.

 Student Accounts Receivable Contact: